Hong Kong bankers worry that new laws could lead to capital flight

 “Existing banks in Hong Kong will also look at increasing their Greater China coverage from Singapore if the protests last longer or a feasible solution is not sought.”

+The American Chamber of Commerce (AmCham) in Hong Kong said the enactment of the law could “jeopardize future prospects” for international business, particularly if details are not spelled out.

+“No one wins if the foundation for Hong Kong’s role as a prime international business and financial centre is eroded,” Robert Grieves, chairman of AmCham in Hong Kong said in a statement.

-Hong Kong’s vaunted rule of law is widely seen as a major factor for global financial institutions that make the former British colony their regional home and using it as their main trade and other dispute resolution centre.
+Hong Kong’s vaunted rule of law is widely seen as a major factor for global financial institutions that make the former British colony their regional home and use it as their main trade and other dispute-resolution centre.

 Pro-democracy activists and politicians in Hong Kong have for years opposed the idea of having to adhere to Chinese national security laws, arguing they could erode the city’s high degree of autonomy, guaranteed under the “one country, two systems” handover agreement reached in 1997.

-The proposed legislation will safeguard the central government’s “overall jurisdiction” as well as Hong Kong’s “high autonomy,” a draft seen by Reuters said.
+The proposed legislation would safeguard the central government’s “overall jurisdiction” as well as Hong Kong’s “high autonomy”, according to a draft seen by Reuters.

 Some bankers said that Hong Kong would now also struggle to attract talent, as individuals and financial institutions focus on the implications of Beijing’s latest move.